Skip to Content

 Although I’m a big fan of the traditional pavlova, there are many things to love about this modern version of the traditional dessert.

-Among those many things, three big things stand out.
+Among the many reasons to love this grazing board, three big things stand out.

 1. Pavlova shells: a blank canvas